fujiepku/fujiepku.github.io/_pages/about.md

 ======
 **Dec.
 02, 2022**

-I gave a talk in the CSI Bi-monthly Online Seminar in Princeton CSI Center.
-It is about "Molecular insights into optical spectroscopy of liquid water and ice".
+I gave a talk in the CSI Bi-monthly Online Seminar at Princeton CSI Center.
+The title is "Molecular insights into optical spectroscopy of liquid water and ice".